Learning to touchtype using the Colemak layout

 Deliberate practice

-If you think a little bit about typing, you already knows that:
+If you think a little bit about typing, you already know that:

 Josh Kaufman gives a link to the most used English words and bigrams, but I had to build mine for French, especially to learn accentuated characters.
 If you need mines, I should be able to export it from Amphetype.